 For new gun owners, here are my "Top 10 Firearm Owner Tips" that should be focused on to ensure safe and responsible gun ownership.

 *Do note that this is based on my experience and background - this isn't a hard and fast absolute, but more where *I* see certain aspects lacking over the years.

-GOOD Practice and Familiarization: Regular practice at a shooting range, or even in your own home is essential to becoming proficient with your firearm.
+4. GOOD Practice and Familiarization: Regular practice at a shooting range, or even in your own home with dry fire setups is essential to becoming proficient with your firearm.
 Familiarize yourself with its operation, how to load and unload it safely, and practice your shooting skills under controlled conditions.

 By focusing on these aspects, new gun owners can lay a solid foundation for safe and responsible gun ownership while also gaining confidence and proficiency with their firearms.
 Remember, education, practice, and responsible behavior are the keys to becoming a responsible and respected member of the firearm community.